magicxiaobo/Snake/Readme.md

-﻿This is a J2SE project.
+﻿This is a simple computer game developed with Java.